Published July 15, 2019 Revised June 30, 2022

 A 2000 study reported that the risk of a UTI in the first year of life was ten times greater for uncircumcised boys than for circumcised boys.
 A 2005 meta-analysis also found a 90% decrease in UTI risk for circumcised boys.
 A 2018 study found that circumcision decreased the risk of UTIs by almost 80%.

-In a clear attempt to frighten parents, DOC reported that circumcision is linked to Sudden Infant Death Syndrome (SIDS), citing a study from the United Kingdom.
-A prominent Dutch physician rejected the study as “flawed, biased and unreliable," and this website contains a complete refutation.
-This author is are unaware of any medical association that advises that circumcision increases the risk of SIDS.
+Attempting to frighten parents, DOC reported that circumcision is linked to Sudden Infant Death Syndrome (SIDS), citing a study from the United Kingdom.
+A prominent Dutch physician rejected the study as “flawed, biased and unreliable," and this website contains a point-by-point refutation.
+The researcher falsely assumed that all Muslim boys are circumcised at birth.
+He ignored the inconvenient fact that some countries with low circumcision rates report high rates of SIDS.
+He failed to account for the increasingly common use of pain relief.
+He even cherry-picked a religious myth.
+I am unaware of any medical association that advises that circumcision increases the risk of SIDS.

-To dismiss the medical benefit of STD protection, DOC employs the Peter Pan fallacy - repeatedly stating that infants and children are not sexually active and therefore not at risk for STDs.
+To dismiss the medical benefit of STD protection, DOC employs the Peter Pan fallacy - repeating the mantra that infants and children are not sexually active and therefore not at risk for STDs.
 Yet DOC posted an article on its website titled, "The Sexual Impact of Circumcision."
-By their reasoning, any possible sexual impacts are irrelevant to non-sexually active newborns and children.
+By DOC’s reasoning infants and children are not sexually active; therefore any sexual impact is irrelevant.
 DOC cannot have it both ways.

 Citing O'Hara's 1999 survey of women, DOC said that women with circumcised partners reported a decreased enjoyment of intercourse, decreased sense of intimacy, and a decreased ability to experience orgasm from vaginal intercourse.

 The O'Hara study violated standard survey methodology.
 Respondents were recruited via an ad placed in an anti-circumcision newsletter, and the survey was conducted over a period of several years.
 Survey questions featured prejudicial terms and were structured to elicit responses favoring uncircumcised sex.
 Some questions were added or reworded during the survey period.
 The study is worthless.
-Women in a 2015 Canadian study did not report significant differences in their "experiences of sexual arousal, vaginal lubrication, orgasm, or pain with penetrative intercourse."
+According to a 2015 Canadian study women reported no significant differences in their "experiences of sexual arousal, vaginal lubrication, orgasm, or pain with penetrative intercourse."

 DOC cited two studies to show that "the loss of the gliding action of the foreskin can lead to difficulties with intromission, with an increased amount of force required for penetration."
 The 2004 Chinese study of men who were circumcised as adults to treat erectile dysfunction cannot reveal anything about the possible effects of elective infant circumcision on sexual performance.

 In the 2002 study, a University of Washington psychiatrist cut a hole in the bottom of a Styrofoam cup, mounted the cup on a diet scale, and penetrated the hole with his erect penis - alternately with his glans exposed and with his foreskin covering the glans.
 In other words, the 76 year-old researcher had sex with a Styrofoam cup.
+This experiment did not involve even one vagina or circumcised penis.
 The use of these studies shows that DOC does not follow scientific principles.
 Or perhaps they don't understand how science works in the first place.

 DOC cited several studies to show that circumcision causes PTSD, "anger, shame, shyness, fear, low self-esteem, and decreased ability for emotional intimacy."
-Our analysis of psychological effects addressed these studies and debunked various claims regarding longterm trauma.
+My analyses of circumcision grief and other psychological effects addressed these studies and debunked various claims regarding longterm trauma.
 The Centers for Disease Control also addressed many of these assertions.

 Of particular concern is DOC's promotion of a study by longtime anti-circumcision activist Morten Frisch.
 DOC claims that the study shows that "circumcised boys may have a greater risk of developing autism spectrum disorder before age ten and a higher risk for infantile autism before age five."